Wesleyan University Scott Plous's Homepage Return to SPN Homepage Return to SPN Homepage

-Social Psychology Options
+Social Psychology Network

-About the Network
+Financial Sponsors of the Network

 National Science Foundation The National Science Foundation has played a leading role in funding SPN and its partner sites.
-In 1999 the NSF Social Psychology Program and Division of Undergraduate Education supported SPN with a five-year award (Grant #9950517), and in 2004 the Social Psychology Program made a second five-year award (Grant #0339002).
-Both grants were made to Wesleyan University, with Scott Plous serving as Principal Investigator.
+In 1999 NSF made an initial five-year research grant (#9950517), in 2004 it made a second grant (#0339002), in 2009 it made a third (#0843855), and in 2015 it made a fourth (#1456048).
+All grants were to Wesleyan University, with Scott Plous serving as Principal Investigator.

 Society for Personality and Social Psychology In 1998 the web site of the Society for Personality and Social Psychology, SPSP.org, became a SPN partner site, and since that time SPSP and SPN have worked closely together.
 In 2004 SPSP awarded Dr. Plous its "Distinguished Service to the Society Award" and began contributing funds to defray the costs of running SPN and SPSP.org.